 1. Review and reassess the adequacy of this Charter at least annually.

-2. Review the Company’s annual audited financial statements prior to filing.
-Review should include a meeting to discuss with management and the independent auditors the significant issues regarding accounting principles, practices, and judgments, together with a discussion of the Company's specific disclosures in the annual audited financial statements under "Management's Discussion and Analysis of Financial Condition and Results of Operations."
+2. Review the Company’s annual audited financial statements and any issues with internal controls over financial reporting prior to filing Form 10-K. Review should include a meeting to discuss with management and the independent auditors the significant issues regarding accounting principles/policies used, significant estimates made, practices, and judgments, together with a discussion of the Company's specific disclosures in the annual audited financial statements under "Management's Discussion and Analysis of Financial Condition and Results of Operations."
+Review should include the overall quality, and not just acceptability, of the year-end financial statements.
 Discuss the results of the annual audit and any significant changes to the Company’s accounting principles and any significant findings or items required to be communicated by the independent auditors in accordance with generally accepted auditing standards or otherwise.

 3. Review the Company’s quarterly financial statements prior to filing.
 Review should include a meeting to discuss with management and the independent auditors the Company's specific disclosures in the quarterly financial statements under "Management's Discussion and Analysis of Financial Condition and Results of Operations."
 Discuss the results of the quarterly review and any significant changes to the Company’s accounting principles and any significant findings or items required to be communicated by the independent auditors in accordance with generally accepted auditing standards or otherwise.

-5. Discuss guidelines and policies with respect to risk assessment and risk management, including significant financial risk exposures and the steps management has taken to monitor, control and report such exposures.
+5. Discuss guidelines and policies with respect to risk assessment and risk management, including significant financial and other business risk exposures (such as those related to cyber-security and other emerging risks) and the steps management has taken to monitor, control and report such exposures.
 Review significant findings prepared by the independent auditors and the internal auditing department together with management’s responses.

 6. Discuss, and establish a policy with respect to, earnings press releases, as well as financial information and earnings guidance provided to analysts and rating agencies.

-7. Report regularly to the Board regarding the Audit Committee's activities, including reviewing with the Board any issues that arise with respect to the quality or integrity of the Company's financial statements, the Company's compliance with legal or regulatory requirements, the performance of the Company's independent auditors, and the performance of the internal audit function.
+7. Through the Audit Committee Chair, report regularly to the Board regarding the Audit Committee's activities, including reviewing with the Board any issues that arise with respect to the quality or integrity of the Company's financial statements, the Company's compliance with legal or regulatory requirements, the performance of the Company's independent auditors, and the performance of the internal audit function.

-8. The fundamental responsibility for the Company's financial statements and disclosures rests with management.
-Management is also responsible for determining the accounting principles and reporting policies to be used and for establishing and maintaining internal control over financial reporting.
-The independent auditors are responsible for auditing the Company's financial statements and manangements assessment of the effectiveness of internal control over financial reporting, and reviewing the Company's unaudited interim financial statements.
-The Audit Committee will review, in addition to fulfilling its other duties under this Charter: (A) major issues regarding accounting principles and financial statement presentations, including any significant changes in the Company’s selection or application of accounting principles, and major issues as to the adequacy of the Company’s internal controls and any special audit steps adopted in light of material control deficiencies; (B) analyses prepared by management and/or the independent auditor setting forth significant financial reporting issues and judgments made in connection with the preparation of the financial statements, including analyses of the effects of alternative GAAP methods on the financial statements; (C) the effect of regulatory and accounting initiatives, as well as off-balance sheet structures, on the financial statements of the Company; and (D) the type and presentation of information to be included in earnings press releases (paying particular attention to any use of “pro forma,” or “adjusted” non-GAAP, information), as well as review any financial information and earnings guidance provided to analysts and ratings agencies.
+8. Review, in addition to fulfilling its other duties under this Charter: (A) major issues regarding accounting principles and financial statement presentations, including any significant changes in the Company’s selection or application of accounting principles, and major issues as to the adequacy of the Company’s internal controls and any special audit steps adopted in light of material control deficiencies; (B) analyses prepared by management and/or the independent auditor setting forth significant financial reporting issues and judgments made in connection with the preparation of the financial statements, including analyses of the effects of alternative GAAP methods on the financial statements; (C) the effect of regulatory and accounting initiatives, as well as off-balance sheet structures, on the financial statements of the Company; and (D) the type and presentation of information to be included in earnings press releases (paying particular attention to any use of “pro forma,” or “adjusted” non-GAAP, information), as well as review any financial information and earnings guidance provided to analysts and ratings agencies.